SantiOch/ColoresSwiftUI/README.md

 [![es](https://img.shields.io/badge/Spanish_README-red)](https://github.com/SantiOch/ColoresSwiftUI/blob/main/README.es.md)

 **Description:**
 Hi there!
 This is my first SwiftUI project and I'm excited to share it with you.
-ColorsSwiftUI is a simple yet addictive game designed to test your color perception.
+ColorsSwiftUI is a simple game designed to test your color perception.
 Think you have a good eye for colors?
 Put your skills to the test and have fun guessing the shades!

 **What's it for?**
 * **Train your eye:** Improve your ability to distinguish different colors and tones.